TF-PMcardle/docs/content/html/concepts/elements/terms/applet/applet.md

 ---
 Title: '<applet>'
-Description: 'Used to embed Java applets in HTML documents but is no longer supported.'
+Description: 'Used to embed Java applets in HTML documents but is no longer supported.
+JWrapper has been designed to replace applets completely and allows you to run a cross platform build (even on a raspberry pi)'
 Subjects:
   - 'Web Development'
   - 'Web Design'